Austria takes lead on migrant camps outside EU

 People seeking refuge from war and poverty could be corralled into "unattractive" detention centres outside the EU if one European clique gets its way.

-The project comes as EU capitals lose faith in joint asylum reform, taking matters into their own hands instead.
+The project comes as EU capitals lose faith in joint asylum laws, taking matters into their own hands instead.

 Dear EUobserver reader